 - Critical Illness: Critical illness can be defined as any life threatening disease or illness which reduces the chances of living and the treatment for which would be prolonged.
 Most of the term life insurance policies cover a certain number of illnesses under the Critical illness add-on on payment of extra premium.
 The sum assured under the add-on is above the base sum assured under the policy.

 - Waiver of Premium: In case of accidental disability or diagnosis with critical illness the future premium payable under the term insurance policy would be waived off by the insurance company under the Waiver of Premium rider.
 The Waiver of premium rider is sometimes inbuilt and sometimes offered as an add-on under the term insurance policy.

 - Accidental Disability: Accidental disability rider covers the claim in case of death or disability of the policyholder due to accidental means.
 The claim payout under this rider would be the sum assured selected under this rider which is in addition to the base sum assured under the policy.
 In case of death of the policyholder due to an accident the base sum assured of Rs.1 crore and the Rider sum assured of Rs.50 Lacs would be paid to the nominee of the policyholder.

-For best term life insurance policies please visit https://www.policybachat.com/life-insurance where we have a dedicated team of agents to assist you with your term life insurance requirements.
+For best Term Life Insurance policies please visit our portal where we have a dedicated team of agents to assist you with your term life insurance requirements.